-The solar panels deliver DC power to the inverters through cabling that will be located in a below-ground trench (approximately four feet deep and one to two feet wide).
-Below-ground AC collection systems from the inverter skids to the Project Substation will be installed in trenches or ploughed into place at a depth of at least four feet below grade.
-During all trench excavations, the topsoil and subsoil will be removed and stockpiled separately in accordance with the Agricultural Impact Mitigation Plan for the Project (see Appendix F).
+The solar panels deliver DC power to the inverters through cabling that will be located within a below-ground trench (approximately four feet deep).
+Below-ground AC collection systems from the inverter skids to the Project Substation will be installed in trenches or ploughed into place at a depth of approximately four feet below grade.
+During all trench excavations, the topsoil and subsoil will be removed and stockpiled separately in accordance with the Agricultural Impact Mitigation Plan for the Project (refer to Appendix E).
 Once the cables are laid in the trench, the area will be backfilled with subsoil followed by topsoil.